Oenanthe CrocataWater Drop Wart, Oenanthe, oeNANTHE

-Below are the strongest indications of Oenanthe Crocata based on traditional homeopathic usage.
-Indications have not been reviewed by the FDA.
-If symptoms persist always consult a medical professional.
+Below are the main rubriks (i.e strongest indications or symptoms) of Oenanthe Crocata in traditional homeopathic usage, not reviewed by the FDA.

 Epileptiform convulsions; worse, during menstruation and pregnancy.
 Puerperal eclampsia; uraemic convulsions.
 Burning in throat and stomach, nausea and vomiting.
 Red spots in face.
 Convulsive facial twitching.
 Skin affections, especially lepra and ichthyosis.